andrewwoods/wp-debug-logger/README.md

 __Modernizing Logging For WordPress__

 As PHP moves forward, so must WordPress.
-THis plugin helps WordPress use the tools of modern PHP.
-Monolog - PHP's most popular logging package
-- is a composer package.
-Since WordPress doesn't currently have a universal way to support composer,  this WordPress plugin is meant to start bridging the gap,
+This plugin helps WordPress use the tools of modern PHP.
+Monolog — PHP's most popular logging package — is a composer package.
+Since WordPress doesn't currently have a universal way to support composer, this WordPress plugin is meant to start bridging the gap.